SMerrony/dgemua/STATUS.md

 * File 1 - FIXUP - Produces ERROR ~71231.~ 71199. - that's further than mvemg gets! - 18th March 2022
 * File 1 - PCOPY - Aborts with "Incorrect disk format revision number" - further than mvemg got! - 22nd March 2022
 * ~~Implement PIT~~ - 3rd April 2022

+### Missing Information and Assumptions
+As mentioned elsewhere, I have limited available documentation - some of which is of dubious accuracy.

+I do not know what 'reserved' devices No. 1, 2, and 3 were.
+I am currently treating access to them as no-ops.

+Non-flagged PIO access to the (U)PSC is not documented.
+I am currently treating them as no-ops.

+DIx and DOx instructions to the BMC/DCH controller seem to be undocumented for the MV-series, but see p.5-82 of the Eclipse S/140 Programmers Reference.
+In fact, this may be a red herring - the MV/2500 DC did not support BMC... it had a special HIP bus instead.

 ## Virtual (AOS/VS) Emulator - vsemua